William758/ZetAspects/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v2.6.0 - Added support for Blighted Elites from LostInTransit.
+Tweak how mod updates inventory behaviors.

 v2.5.7 - Automatically display or hide item/equipment entries in LogBook, RuleBook, and PickupPicker menus.
 If configured to make item aspects unobtainable, equipment aspect descriptions show total effects only.
 Reduce Impale damage to negate DotAmp effect.